 Indomethacin is a type of nonsteroidal anti-inflammatory drug.
 It is used to relieve pain, swelling, and inflammation.
-Indomethacin overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of this medicine.
+Indomethacin overdose occurs when someone takes more than the normal or recommended amount of this medicine.
 This can be by accident or on purpose.

 - Stomach pain